FraunhoferIVI/helyos-frontend-example/README.md

 ## 3. Build

-To install this hello helyOS app, run the following commands:
+To install this hello helyOS app, make sure you have docker installed, and then run the following commands:

 ### Starting the application